Skip to content

 Near-term direction:

-• keep the first scope narrow: diagnostics and preview control
+• use the gateway for optional status and preview control

 The current C++ implementation stays deliberately simple: